 The Cuban leader posted the message on his X account amid a sustained escalation of tensions between Havana and Washington that has intensified in recent weeks.

-On May 22, the regime organized an event at the José Martí Anti-Imperialist Tribune with workers mobilized from their workplaces in support of Castro, who did not attend the event.
+On May 22, the regime organized an event at the José Martí Anti-imperialist Tribune with workers mobilized from their workplaces in support of Castro, who did not attend the event.

-The Secretary of State Marco Rubio admitted that he does not see any progress in the negotiations with the regime and described Cuba as a "failed state."
+The Secretary of State Marco Rubio admitted that he does not see progress in the negotiations with the regime and described Cuba as a "failed state."

 The final vote to suspend that agreement is scheduled for June.